 Meet the team helping to improve the five-year survival rate of high mortality rate cancers.

 Founder & CEO

-Following the devastating loss of her mother Teresa in 2016, Suzanne immediately set about making a difference.
-Suzanne started The Aftershock with a start-up attitude, to shine a light on the lesser known ‘forgotten cancers’ that don’t receive anywhere near as much research funding as those such as breast cancer and prostate cancer.
-Suzanne has a double Bachelor of Business majoring in Marketing and Management and is also currently working in advertising and partnerships.
-Suzanne and Chris are both avid Fremantle Dockers supporters, just like their mum.
+Following the devastating loss of her mother Teresa in 2016, Suz immediately set about making a difference.
+Suz started The Aftershock with a start-up attitude, to shine a light on the lesser known ‘forgotten cancers’ that don’t receive anywhere near as much research funding as those such as breast cancer and prostate cancer.
+Suz has a double Bachelor of Business majoring in Marketing and Management and is also currently working in advertising and partnerships.
+Suz and Chris are both avid Fremantle Dockers supporters, just like their mum.

 Chris joined The Aftershock upon its establishment.
 After the passing of his mother, Teresa, he wanted to help put the fight against rare cancers on the map.
 Chris works at Escala Partners as an Investments Analyst.
-He will be riding from Fremantle to Melbourne in 2018 – covering over 3,500 kms in 21 days!
+He rode his bicycle from Fremantle to Melbourne in 2018 – covering over 3,500 kms in 21 days!
 Chris rode alongside his dad, Geoff, who accompanied him in a caravan for the whole journey.
 They raised an amazing $40,000 for high mortality rate cancer research.

 Robyn Croucher has been a teacher in the field of Early Childhood Education for over 30 years.
 She met Teresa when they worked together, teaching in the ELC at Carey Grammar.
 Robyn and Teresa developed a close friendship based on, care, humour and mutual support.